palewire/go-big-with-github-actions/docs/deploy.md

 ![Dashboard tease](_static/dashboard-tease.png)

-We will build the app using [Observable Framework](https://observablehq.com/framework/), an elegant JavaScript system for creating dashboards that pioneered at a company run by a former data journalist.
+We will build the app using [Observable Framework](https://observablehq.com/framework/), an elegant JavaScript system for creating dashboards that was pioneered at a company run by a former data journalist.

 [![Framework homepage](_static/framework-homepage.png)](https://observablehq.com/framework/)